 - Peer Group Updates.
 The Compensation Committee and our NEOs recognize that the competitive environment in which we operate is dynamic.
 In order to accurately assess our own competitive performance, we analyze our achievements against the results of our peers, and we must regularly reassess whether the peer group we use for this purpose should be refined.
-As they have done in prior years, in early 2017, the Compensation Committee and our NEOs undertook a thorough analysis of the peer group applicable to the VARGR relative performance metric that would apply to PRSU awards granted in 2017 in respect of 2016 compensation and determined to (i) apply separate peer groups to the performance measurement for each of our Asset Management and Financial Advisory businesses (as their fundamental competitor groups are different), and (ii) update those peer groups in recognition of the evolving competitive landscape.
-These new peer groups are described under "PRSU Financial Metrics" above. - Reduction of maximum possible metric scores.
-As further discussed under "PRSU Financial Metrics" above and "PRSU Scoring" below, each of the three performance metrics that apply to a PRSU award give rise to an individual score.
-Generally, each score is weighted equally in order to determine the final score under the PRSU award and, consequently, the level of payout under the PRSU award.
-For PRSU awards granted in recent years, the maximum score for each individual performance metric has been 3.0, and the maximum final score under the PRSU award has been 2.0.
+In early 2017, the Compensation Committee and our NEOs undertook a thorough analysis of the peer group applicable to the VARGR relative performance metric that would apply to PRSU awards granted in 2017 in respect of 2016 compensation and determined to (i) apply separate peer groups to the performance measurement for each of our Asset Management and Financial Advisory businesses (as their fundamental competitor groups are different), and (ii) update those peer groups in recognition of the evolving competitive landscape.
+These peer groups are described under "Performancebased Equity Award Financial Metrics" above.
+In addition, in early 2018, the Compensation Committee determined that Aberdeen should be replaced in the Asset Management peer group by Artisan Partners, a global investment manager listed on the New York Stock Exchange, due to the merger of Aberdeen and Standard Life in August 2017 (resulting in a larger organization with more diverse revenues and operations). - Reduction of maximum possible metric scores.
+As further discussed under "Performance-based Equity Award Financial Metrics" above and "Performance-based Equity Award Scoring" below, each of the three performance metrics that apply to a PRU award give rise to an individual score.
+Generally, each score is weighted equally in order to determine the final score under the award and, consequently, the level of payout under the award.
+For PRSU awards granted before 2017, the maximum score for each individual performance metric had been 3.0, and the maximum final score under the PRSU award had been 2.0.
 In early 2017 the Compensation Committee determined, and the NEOs agreed, that PRSU awards granted in 2017 in respect of 2016 compensation should limit the maximum score for each individual performance metric to 2.25 (instead of 3.0) and that the maximum final score under the PRSU award should continue to be 2.0.
+In early 2019 and 2018, the Compensation Committee and the NEOs agreed that these modifications should continue to apply to awards granted in respect of 2018 and 2017 compensation, respectively.